 They have no grave but the cruel sea

 No flowers lay at their head

 A rusting hulk is their tombstone

 On June 22 and 23 the museum will hold The Archaeology of War, a two-day conference exploring the importance of archaeology in the investigation of past conflicts, how this has been affected by technological advances and what role archaeology might play in public remembrance.

 This article originally appeared in Signals 122 (March 2018).
-Uncover more maritime history and stories in our quarterly magazine Signals, which is now available for iPad via the App Store.
+Uncover more maritime history and stories in our quarterly magazine Signals.